A staff member of the Nicotine Dependence Center leads a class in wellness and stress management.

 The treatment team at the center offers you support and works with you to help develop the motivation and skills needed to stop using tobacco.

 - Experience.
-Each year more than 18,000 people use the nicotine dependence services at Mayo Clinic's campuses in Arizona, Florida and Minnesota to help them stop using tobacco.
+Each year thousands of people benefit from the stop-smoking services at Mayo Clinic's campuses in Arizona, Florida and Minnesota.

 - Treatment offerings.
 Mayo Clinic's campuses in Arizona, Florida and Minnesota offer a variety of stop-smoking treatment options, including individualized evaluation and planning, ongoing in-person support by telephone, web or text, and, in Minnesota, an intensive residential treatment program.